sergioabreu-g/hugo-minimalist-spa/README.md

 you need to know before starting to build your website.

 ## Prerequisites
-The only thing you need in order to use this theme is *Hugo extended version*.
+The only thing you need in order to use this theme is Hugo.
 If you still don't have it, you can find a complete installation guide [here](https://gohugo.io/getting-started/installing/).